 How to Use AP Environmental Science Practice Tests

-Now that you know where to find all those practice tests, how should you use them?
-Taking random tests haphazardly won't improve your score much, if at all, so follow these guidelines to know which practice materials you should use when.
+Now that you know where to find AP Enviro practice tests, how should you use them in your studying?
+Taking random tests haphazardly won't improve your score much, if at all, so follow these guidelines to know which practice materials you should use, and when.

-First semester, you're still learning most of the content you need to know for the exam, so taking a full-length practice exam won't be very helpful because your score will likely be low due to the fact that your class has yet to cover certain topics.
+In the first semester, you're still learning most of the content you'll need to know for the exam, so taking a full-length practice exam won't be very helpful, as your score will likely be low due to the fact that your class has yet to cover certain topics.

-During this semester, focus on taking official free-response questions (you can look through them to find ones that focus on information you've already covered) and unofficial quizzes that focus on specific content areas (the Environmental Science and Learnerator quizzes are good places to start).
+During this semester, focus on taking official free-response questions (you can look through them to find ones that focus on information you've already covered) and unofficial quizzes that focus on specific content areas (the Environmental Science and Albert quizzes are great places to start).

-I recommended beginning with the Barron’s practice test.
-Take this test under realistic testing conditions (timed and in a quiet room).
-After you’ve completed it, review how well you did (follow their guidelines for grading your free-response questions).
-Your score on this test will help you know how well you're doing and how much studying you need in order to meet your target score.
-If you're close to the score you want, you may only need to do light review, but if you're two points away or more, you'll likely have to put in some significant time to meet your goal.
+Your score on this practice test will help you know how well you're doing and how much studying you need to do in order to meet your target score.
+If you're close to the score you want, you might only need to do a light review, but if you're 2 or more points away, you'll likely have to put in some significant time to meet your goal.